 This represents a big step forward for Assistant, which is currently available in rather limited geographic regions.
 Indeed, the artificial intelligence tool is available only in the United States, United Kingdom, Japan, Germany, France, Canada, India, and Australia, for the time being, and speaks only English, German, Japanese, Korean, Portuguese, Spanish, Italian, and French.
 And while this is soon to change, it’s still unclear as to exactly what timeframe Google is targeting for its rollout.
 After all, there is plenty of time between now and the end of 2018 for the company to make good on its promise.

 Expanding Google Assistant’s language capabilities could be enormously helpful in Google’s quest to outpace Amazon’s Alexa, the incumbent in the space.
-After all, despite Alexa’s many abilities, she’s still quite limited in terms of her reach — currently, Alexa only speaks a few languages like English, German, and most recently Japanese.
+After all, despite Alexa’s many abilities, she’s still quite limited in terms of her reach — currently,

 But if Google and Amazon begin competing to see who can better serve their customers around the world first, you certainly won’t catch us complaining about it.